github/codeql/docs/language/learn-ql/java/codeql-library-for-java.rst

 ➤ `See this in the query console on LGTM.com <https://lgtm.com/query/5393027107459215059/>`__.
 Only constructors with the ``@Deprecated`` annotation are reported this time.

-For more information on working with annotations, see the :doc:`article on annotations <annotations>`.
+For more information on working with annotations, see the :doc:`article on annotations <annotations-in-java>`.

 For Javadoc, class ``Element`` has a member predicate ``getDoc`` that returns a delegate ``Documentable`` object, which can then be queried for its attached Javadoc comments.
 For example, the following query finds Javadoc comments on private fields: